How Fair is Your Diffusion Recommender Model?: Introduction

-In light of the above, a natural question arises: ``\textit{Can diffusion models be harmful to recommendation fairness likewise?}".
-The question is pertinent given the large relevance that \textbf{bias} and \textbf{fairness} have held in recommendations for decades~\cite{DBLP:conf/um/AnelliBNJP22, DBLP:journals/tois/MansouryAPMB22, DBLP:conf/kdd/SunGZZRHGTYHC20, DBLP:conf/sigir/0002WLCZDWSLW22,DBLP:journals/ipm/BorattoFMM23}.
-Thus, we consider it is imperative to rigorously evaluate the performance of popular diffusion-based RSs, with a specific focus on potential \textbf{unfairness issues}, as there is currently \textbf{no literature on this topic}.
-Indeed, it is worth underlining that such recommendation models are still in their pioneer era.
-A thorough investigation of their performance can help identify and address observed pitfalls.
+In this light, a question arises: ``\textit{To what extent do diffusion models exacerbate or replicate unfairness patterns within recommender systems?}'' This question is pertinent given the large relevance that \emph{bias} and \emph{fairness} have held in recommendations for decades~\cite{DBLP:conf/um/AnelliBNJP22, DBLP:journals/tois/MansouryAPMB22, DBLP:conf/kdd/SunGZZRHGTYHC20, DBLP:conf/sigir/0002WLCZDWSLW22,DBLP:journals/ipm/BorattoFMM23}.
+Thus, we consider it imperative to evaluate the performance of popular diffusion-based RSs rigorously, with a specific focus on potential \emph{unfairness issues}, as there is currently \emph{no literature on this topic}, despite a well-documented history of bias and unfairness affecting other ML-based RSs.
+As diffusion-based recommender models are still in their pioneer era, a thorough investigation of their performance can help identify and address observed pitfalls.

-To this end, in the current work, we select one of the pioneer approaches in diffusion-based recommendation, DiffRec~\cite{DBLP:conf/sigir/WangXFL0C23} (and its variant L-DiffRec), to ultimately answer the following research question: ``\textit{Is DiffRec a fair recommender system compared to the state-of-the-art?}".
-To conduct our investigation, we consider two datasets (with users' attribute data) and nine additional state-of-the-art recommender systems.
-Our purpose is to benchmark their performance on six recommendation metrics accounting for \textbf{accuracy}, \textbf{consumer}~\cite{DBLP:conf/ecir/BorattoFMM22,DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/air/VassoyL24}, and \textbf{provider fairness}~\cite{DBLP:conf/ecir/BorattoFFMM24,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/tois/MansouryAPMB22}.
-Concretely, we run a twofold performance analysis, where we first measure each performance metric \textbf{separately}, and then in a \textbf{trade-off} setting.
-We believe this twofold perspective can help identify performance patterns by encompassing all actors (consumers and providers) involved in the recommendation scenario ~\cite{DBLP:conf/ecir/AnelliDNMPP23}.
+To this end, in this work, we select one of the pioneer approaches in diffusion-based recommendation, \emph{DiffRec}~\cite{DBLP:conf/sigir/WangXFL0C23} (and its variant \emph{L-DiffRec}), to answer the following research question: ``\textit{Is DiffRec a fair recommender system compared to the state-of-the-art?}'' To conduct our investigation, we consider two datasets (with users' attribute data and binary gender label as the sensitive attribute) and nine additional state-of-the-art recommenders.
+Our purpose is to benchmark their performance on six recommendation metrics accounting for \emph{utility}, \emph{consumer fairness}~\cite{DBLP:conf/ecir/BorattoFMM22,DBLP:conf/ecir/AnelliDNMPP23,DBLP:journals/air/VassoyL24}, and \emph{provider fairness}~\cite{DBLP:conf/ecir/BorattoFFMM24,DBLP:conf/sigir/NaghiaeiRD22,DBLP:journals/tois/MansouryAPMB22}.
+Concretely, we run a twofold analysis, where we first monitor each dimension \emph{separately}, and then in a \emph{multi-criteria} setting.
+This twofold perspective can help identify patterns by considering all actors in the recommendation scenario~\cite{DBLP:conf/ecir/AnelliDNMPP23}.